qfpl/applied-fp-course/README.md

 projects provided.

 Each level is a self-contained Haskell application, containing incomplete, or as yet undefined, data types and functions.
-There is a cabal file and Nix configuration files for each level, so you can use either cabal sandboxes or a ``nix-shell``, depending on your preference.
+There is a Cabal and Nix file for each level, so you can use either cabal sandboxes or a ``nix-shell``, depending on your preference.

 To use a sandbox:
 ```bash